1 |

 the ventilation grill, I could see its potential as

 a piece of abstract sculpture,’ says Kathy.
-The unfortunate
+The unfortunate bit

-bit of kit was swiftly disassembled and used, along with
+of kit was swiftly disassembled and used, along with other pieces of electronic

-a collection of vases made from plaster and concrete, which
+equipment, to create a mould for a collection of vases made from plaster

 subsequently sold like hot cakes.